 Coursework in the Secondary World Languages program is designed to provide a coherent learning experience that culminates in a successful student teaching semester.
 In Colorado, teacher licensure is structured around a degree plus licensure framework.
-Undergraduate students that plan to pursue careers as elementary school teachers may complete the teacher certification program in conjunction with their bachelor’s degree.
-The elementary program requires 28-31 semester hours of education (EDUC) coursework in addition to a student’s major requirements.
+Undergraduate students that plan to pursue careers as secondary school teachers may complete the teacher certification program in conjunction with their bachelor’s degree.
+The program requires 27-28 semester hours of education (EDUC) coursework in addition to a student’s major requirements.
 Students who plan their coursework carefully can complete the requirements for their degree and the teaching license in four years.

 Admission to the Secondary World Languages teacher education program is competitive and satisfying the minimum criteria does not guarantee acceptance.
 Please also note that some requirements will take longer than others to complete.
 All applicants should plan accordingly.
 To be considered for admission, applicants must meet the following:

 - Minimum 2.75 GPA overall

 - Minimum 2.75 Content GPA